Negligence is legally defined as the failure to exercise the degree of care that a reasonable person would exercise in similar circumstances.

 How to Prove Negligence

-Houston personal injury lawyers typically rely on four essential elements to prove negligence in a negligence case.
+In most personal injury claims, you must establish that the other party was negligent and directly caused your injuries.
+Typically you’ll need to rely on four essential elements to prove negligence in a negligence case.
 These include:

-In some instances, personal injury attorneys may also examine proximate cause, which is sometimes seen as a fifth element of negligence.
+In some instances, you may also examine proximate cause, which is sometimes seen as a fifth element of negligence.

 Here’s a detailed breakdown of each element: